sgiannuzzi39/thesis/README.md

 This repository contains **five folders**:

 ### 1. `crawlers`
-This folder contains the Python scripts that were utilized to scrape short stories from online platforms, including:
+Contains the Python scripts that were utilized to scrape short stories from online platforms, including:
 - **The New Yorker website** (additional stories were collected by clicking “Next Page”):
   [https://www.newyorker.com/magazine/fiction](https://www.newyorker.com/magazine/fiction)
 - **100 Great Short Stories**: